How to Fix Temperature calibration on Wolf SO30PMSPH (Wall Oven)

 Step 3

-If the oven reads more than 35°F off but the temperature sensor itself tests within spec (resistance checks match Wolf’s published RTD chart), the problem is likely drift in the control board’s internal calibration registers.
+If the oven reads more than 35°F off but the temperature sensor tests within spec (resistance checks match Wolf’s published RTD chart), the problem is likely drift in the control board’s internal calibration registers.
 This is beyond the panel offset range and requires a factory recalibration at a Wolf service center to reset the board’s reference values.
 Do not attempt to open or modify the control board yourself, as doing so voids the warranty and involves live mains voltage.

 Step 4